Psychotherapy & Counselling

 Starting psychotherapy or counselling

 People pursue psychotherapy or counselling for a variety of reasons.
 Some may enter it to address major life transitions, such as divorce or death, and others may seek help in managing mental health conditions, like depression.
-There’s a common misconception that people who decide to have psychotherapy or counselling have something wrong with them, when in fact, most clients that I see are ordinary people struggling with common, everyday issues.
+There’s a common misconception that when a person decides to have psychotherapy or counselling that they may have something wrong with them, when in fact, most clients that I see are ordinary people struggling with common, everyday issues.

 There are many more reasons for seeking psychotherapy or counselling some of these can include:

 - Family breakdown

 - Supporting someone with a mental health illness

 - Post trauma

 - Depression, loneliness and isolation